MagnusPladsen/Frontend-Libraries-to-learn-for-juniors/README.md

-# Frontend-Libraries-to-learn-for-juniors
+# React-libraries-to-learn-for-juniors
-This is a collection for which libraries new frontend developers should be familiar with.
+This is a collection for which libraries new React developers should be familiar with.

 ## (!) - Very important and you should at a minimum know what it is, should have some experience wit it.